The West~Bound Limited: Post production

 F.B.O. rewarded Ralph Lewis for his work in In the Name of the Law, The Third Alarm and The West~Bound Limited by signing him to a long-term contract in April 1923.

 The various media of the time list the length of this film as 5,100 feet or 6,500 feet.
 These reel lengths equate to running times of 57 minutes or 67 minutes.
 This film's length in the copyright filing is seven reels or a running time of 77 minutes.

-The Motion Picture News Check-up lists the length as 6,529 feet, rounded up to 7 reels, or a running time of 72 minutes.
+The Motion Picture News Check-up lists the length as 6,529 feet, rounded to 7 reels, or a running time of 72 minutes.

 The actual preserved length of the movie is 5580 feet with a running time of 62 minutes.

 Studios

 As mentioned previously, Johnson signed an 8-picture contract with FBO.
 This film was the third film honoring the terms of that contract.
 In March 1926, Johnson released The Non-Stop Flight.
 This was the eighth and final film of his contractual obligation to FBO.
-It would turn out to be Emory and Emilie Johnson's last film for FBO.
+It would be Emory and Emilie Johnson's last film for FBO.
 In April 1926, FBO decided to let Emory and Emilie Johnson's contracts expire.
 There were no published reasons for the separation.

 Emory Johnson's directorial career consisted of 13 films – 11 were silent, and two were Talkies.